adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #242 Made it to Lesson 9!
 At 13:41:04 ...
 Now half way through all the lessons.
 No stopping us now!

+#243 Progressing in Lesson 9.
+Now at 13:45:08.
+Need to install all the dependencies.
+That's what's taking a while.